awsdocs/aws-kms-developer-guide/doc_source/view-cmk-keystore.md

-# Viewing CMKs in a Custom Key Store<a name="view-cmk-keystore"></a>
+# Viewing CMKs in a custom key store<a name="view-cmk-keystore"></a>

 To view the customer master keys \(CMKs\) in a custom key store, use the same techniques that you would use to view any AWS KMS [customer managed CMKs](concepts.md#master_keys)\.
-To learn the basics, see [Viewing Keys](viewing-keys.md)\.
-To identify the keys in your AWS CloudHSM cluster that serve as key material for your CMK, see [Finding CMKs and Key Material](find-key-material.md)\.
+To learn the basics, see [Viewing keys](viewing-keys.md)\.
+To identify the keys in your AWS CloudHSM cluster that serve as key material for your CMK, see [Finding CMKs and key material](find-key-material.md)\.

 In the AWS Management Console, the CMKs in your custom key store are displayed along with all other customer managed CMKs your AWS account and Region\.